Skip to main content

 At RoofSmart, we always fabricate new flashing.
 To be honest, the expense is so small and the required effort so low that reusing the old doesn’t make sense on any level.

-Felt paper has been used in roofing for decades and decades, but it is a woefully out-of-date material for underlayment – especially in a wet climate.
+Felt paper underlayment has been used in roofing for decades and decades, but it is a woefully out-of-date material, especially in a wet climate like Seattle.
 Yet, its relatively low expense makes it a favorite among many cheap-o roofing companies.

 Those same companies are also more likely to sell you the cheapest possible shingles as well.